Professor of Economics

 - Optimal Collusion with Private Information (with Kyle Bagwell): RAND Journal of Economics, 32 (3), Autumn, 2001

 - Single Crossing Properties and the Existence of Pure Strategy Equilibria in Games of Incomplete Information: Econometrica, 69 (4), July, 2001

-- Organizational Design: Decision Rights and Incentive Contracts (with John Roberts): American Economic Review, May 2001, 2001
+- Organizational Design: Decision Rights and Incentive Contracts: American Economic Review (Papers and Proceedings), May 2001

 - Information and Competition in U.S. Forest Service Timber Auctions (with Jonathan Levin): Journal of Political Economy, 109 (2), April, 2001